ByteString Literals

 “fun.”

-When I need (short) ByteString
+When I need (short) ByteString constants that

 include multi-byte characters (in whatever encoding), I usually just